isomerpages/pa-cdcnw/_cohesion/November 2023/Club100 Charity Golf.md

   <img src="/images/Cohesion/November%202023/green1.jpg" class="rounded20" style="width: 100%; margin-top: 0px;">
   <p style="font-size: 16px; line-height: 26px; margin: 0px; padding: 15px 0px;">I've always enjoyed golf as a sport and being a part of the organising committee for 15 years, makes it more meaningful.
 It is not everyday that you get to combine your love for golf with the opportunity to make a positive impact to the lives of residents in need.<br><br>

-This is the first time we played at Laguna Classic Course and I believe many golfers had fun.
-I certainly did!<br><br>

 Our golfers have participated for many years and we look forward to playing golf together each year.
 This event is like a mini reunion for us!</p>

   <img src="/images/Cohesion/November%202023/green2.jpg" class="rounded20" style="width: 100%; margin-top: 0px;">